meh/ruby-thread/README.md

 The value returned by the block will be the value of the promise.

-By default, `Thread.future` executes the block in a newly-created thread.  `Thread.future` accepts an optional argument of type `Thread.pool` if you want the block executed in an existing thread-pool.
+By default, `Thread.future` executes the block in a newly-created thread.

+`Thread.future` accepts an optional argument of type `Thread.pool` if you want the block executed in an existing thread-pool.

+You can also use the `Thread::Pool` helper `#future`

 Example
 -------